pandas DataFrames

 sample6 KO typeA 3

-Subsetting DataFrames with Labels
+Subsetting DataFrames with labels

-When we work with larger datasets, it can be tricky to remember the column number that corresponds to a particular variable.
-(Is celltype in column 1 or 2?).
 The column/row number for values can also change if you use a script that adds or removes columns/rows.
-Therefore, it’s often better to use column/row names to refer to extract particular values which makes your code easier to read and your intentions clearer.
+Therefore, it’s often better to use column/row names to refer to extract particular values; this choice makes your code easier to read and your intentions clearer.

-So first we will look at the attributes to retrieve our row names (index) and column names (columns) from our DataFrame:
+First, we will look at the attributes to retrieve our row names (index) and column names (columns) from our DataFrame:

 # Get the row names